TkRj/TkRj/README.md

 * 🌍  I'm based in London, UK
 * ✉️  You can contact me at [tekraj84@hotmail.com](mailto:tekraj84@hotmail.com)
-* 🧠  I'm learning React, Redux, Express, MongoDB
+* 🧠  Proficient in React, Redux, Express, MongoDB
 * ⚡  I love badminton and listening to music.

 ### Skills